 Vitamins & minerals are the two major nutrients that play a vital role in the growth of the body.
-There are total 13 types of vitamins i.e. Vitamin A, C, D, E, K and the B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, B6, B12, and folate).
-Vitamins have different jobs in our body.
+There are a total of 13 types of vitamins i.e. Vitamin A, C, D, E, K, and B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, B6, B12, and folate).
+Vitamins have different jobs in our bodies.
 From Building immunity against infectious disease to keeping nerves healthy, they play an important role.
-Some minerals like calcium, potassium are required in higher amount.
+Some minerals like calcium, potassium are required in higher amounts.
 However, you can get most of them in your diet.

 If you often get sick, your immunity doesn’t increase or you feel a body ache every time you move then speciality supplements are for you.
 These are the magical nutrients that help you all above tasks.
 There are several speciality supplements like omega-3, ashwagandha, turmeric, elderberry, etc. According to a survey by the Council of Responsible Nutrition(CRN), approximately 43 per cent people uses speciality supplements in their diet.
 These supplements have various health benefits like, they regulate the blood pressure easily, etc.

-Botanicals are the plant-based supplements which can be used for the proper growth of the body with natural ways.
-According to a survey around 26 per cent of people uses herbals & botanicals as a dietary supplement.
-Green tea, garlic, cranberry, echinacea and ginseng are one of the most commonly used dietary supplements in the botanicals category.
+Botanicals are plant-based supplements that can be used for the proper growth of the body in natural ways.
+According to a survey around 26 percent of people uses herbals & botanicals as a dietary supplement.
+Green tea, garlic, cranberry, echinacea, and ginseng are some of the most commonly used dietary supplements in the botanicals category.

 Dietary supplements have various health benefits.
-They lower the risk of health issues like osteoporosis, arthritis, hypertension and spina bifida (birth defect).
-They boost the metabolism of the body and keep you away from various communicable disease.
+They lower the risk of health issues like osteoporosis, arthritis, hypertension, and spina bifida (birth defect).
+They boost the metabolism of the body and keep you away from various communicable diseases.

 - C: It is an antioxidant that promotes healthy teeth & gums, also essential for wound healing.

-- D: It is made by body by sunlight, 10 to 15 minutes sunshine thrice a week is enough to produce the body’s requirement of vitamin D.
+- D: It is made by the body by sunlight, 10 to 15 minutes of sunshine thrice a week is enough to produce the body’s requirement of vitamin D.